-FMC Corporation's Annual Meeting of Stockholders will be held on Tuesday, April 28, 2020, at 2:00 p.m.
-ET, FMC Tower at Cira Centre South, 2929 Walnut Street, Philadelphia, PA 19104.
-Notice of the meeting, together with instructions on how to access our proxy materials, will be mailed approximately six weeks prior to the meeting to stockholders of record as of Wednesday, March 4, 2020.
+FMC Corporation's Annual Meeting of Stockholders will be held via live webcast on Tuesday, April 27, 2021, at 2:00 p.m.
+ET.
+Instructions for accessing the webcast will be available on the company's Investor Relations website, located at https://investors.fmc.com.
+Notice of the meeting, together with instructions on how to access our proxy materials, will be mailed approximately six weeks prior to the meeting to stockholders of record as of Wednesday, March 3, 2021.